afro-systems/update_monitor.py/README.md

 Ensure that the `PUSHOVER_USER_KEY` and `PUSHOVER_API_TOKEN` environment variables are set correctly.

 Notifications will be sent for the following events:
-- When system updates require a reboot.
+- When the system updates require a reboot.
 - When an error occurs during the update process.

 ## License